crunchy-labs/crunchy-cli/README.md

   In the best case, when multiple audio & subtitle tracks are used, there is only one *video* track and all other languages can be stored as audio-only.
   But, as said, this is not always the case.
   With the `-m` / `--merge` flag you can define the behaviour when an episodes' video tracks differ in length.
-  Valid options are `audio` - store one video and all other languages as audio only; `video` - store the video + audio for every language; `auto` - detect if videos differ in length: if so, behave like `video` - otherwise like `audio`.
+  Valid options are `audio` - store one video and all other languages as audio only; `video` - store the video + audio for every language; `auto` - detect if videos differ in length: if so, behave like `video` - otherwise like `audio`; `sync` - detect if videos differ in length: if so, it tries to find the offset of matching audio parts and removes the offset from the beginning, otherwise it behaves like `audio`.
   Subtitles will always match the primary audio and video.

   ```shell